payneio/read/README.md

 ##Installation

+1. You'll need ruby (I use 2.1.2) and rubygems (I use 2.2.2).
-1. If you're just getting started, install the `middleman` gem
+1. Install the `middleman` gem
 1. Download/clone blog-boostrap to `.middleman/blog-bootstrap`:
-1. Download/clone this repo
+1. Download/clone this repo to wherever you put your projects.
 1. Install the assets in the `bower_components/` directory.

 ```shell